1. Summary

 In relation to unfunded pension schemes, the new treatment does not alter the statistics compiled in accordance with ESA 2010.
 As there is no separation between pension manager and pension administrator, the flows associated with unfunded pensions and the small amount of assets which may be held by them for liquidity purposes are already recorded in the government sector.
 The obligations under unfunded schemes are not recorded in ESA 2010-based fiscal statistics.

-In June 2019, we began to publish statistics compiled in accordance with GFSM (Government Finance Statistics Manual) 2014 enhancing transparency of our statistics and offering an alternative data presentation.
-From October 2019, these GFSM 2014 statistics will incorporate unfunded pension schemes.
+In June 2019, we began to publish statistics compiled in accordance with the International Monetary Fund's Government Finance Statistics Manual 2014 (GFSM 2014) enhancing transparency of our statistics and offering an alternative data presentation.
+Since October 2019, these GFSM 2014 statistics have included unfunded pension schemes.
 Despite both sets of statistics employing predominantly the same methods in estimating pension flows and balances, the presentation of pension data varies considerably.
 GFSM 2014, being limited to just the public sector, does not rearrange pension transactions in the same way as ESA 2010-based statistics do.
 This makes the GFSM 2014 presentation more concise and easier to follow.

 Some differences go beyond pure presentation.
 GFSM 2014 treats obligations under unfunded employment-related pension schemes as liabilities, whereas ESA 2010 considers them contingent.
 This has implications for the recording of flows and net borrowing associated with such schemes, as the former framework allows measurement of the change in actuarial liability, whereas the latter follows cash flows more closely.